 How will this help the Ocean?

 Scallops are often caught in unsustainable and often habitat harmful ways.
-By looking to be able to breed these in our hatchery, the aim is to be able to return them to the wild and only catching them via divers.
-Thus protecting the Ocean and the animals that live in it.
+By looking to be able to breed these in our hatchery, the aim is to be able to return them to the wild where they will only be caught and collected by divers – thus protecting the Ocean and the animals that live in it.

 How you can help?

-To continue this vital work, we are looking for donations.
+We rely on donations to help us continue important projects like this.
 Just £10 will mean our research can continue, and we can explore other sustainable hatchery and fishery options.